dakotoayasemale/Score-Kepp-App/readme.md

-# Score-keep app
+# Score-keep Application
-This App Was created using Meteor and React
+This Application Was created using Meteor and React
 ## Author
 Dakoto Ayasemale